Cultural influence of Jules Verne: Literary influence

 According to scholarly hypothesis, J.R.R.
 Tolkien was inspired by Verne during the writing of his Legendarium narratives.
 The Tolkien scholar Mark T. Hooker and the philosopher Roderick Long have both written that the parallels between The Hobbit and Journey to the Center of the Earth are likely too extensive to have arisen simply by chance (both include a hidden runic message and a celestial alignment directing the adventurers to their goal, among other parallels), and the Verne scholar William Butcher has noted similar narrative parallels between The Lord of the Rings and The Adventures of Captain Hatteras.

 In an introduction to a biography of Verne, Arthur C. Clarke wrote: "Jules Verne had already been dead for a dozen years when I was born.
 Yet I feel strongly connected to him, and his works of science fiction had a major influence on my own career.
 He is among the top five people I wish I could have met in person."

-The English novelist Margaret Drabble was deeply influenced by Twenty Thousand Leagues Under the Sea as a child and remains a fervent admirer of Verne.
+The English novelist Margaret Drabble was deeply influenced by Twenty Thousand Leagues Under the Seas as a child and remains a fervent admirer of Verne.
 She comments: "I used to be somewhat ashamed of my love of Verne, but have recently discovered that he is the darling of the French avant-garde, who take him far more seriously than we Anglo-Saxons do.
 So I'm in good company."

 Ray Bradbury counted Verne as a main influence on his own fiction as well as on literature and science the world over, saying "We are all, in one way or another, the children of Jules Verne."

-Rick Riordan wrote a novel, Daughter of the Deep (2021), which is derivative of Twenty Thousand Leagues Under The Sea and The Mysterious Island; in the foreword, he said he had a long-standing fascination with these novels, with Captain Nemo, and with the sea in general, which informed his creation of his best-known character, modern-day Greek mythological hero Percy Jackson, a son of Poseidon.
+Rick Riordan wrote a novel, Daughter of the Deep (2021), which is derivative of Twenty Thousand Leagues Under the Seas and The Mysterious Island; in the foreword, he said he had a long-standing fascination with these novels, with Captain Nemo, and with the sea in general, which informed his creation of his best-known character, modern-day Greek mythological hero Percy Jackson, a son of Poseidon.

 Other literary figures known to have been influenced by Verne include Paul Claudel, François Mauriac, Blaise Cendrars, Jean-Paul Sartre, Marcel Aymé, René Barjavel, Claude Roy, Michel Butor, and Roland Barthes.
-Verne is also often cited as a major influence of the science fiction genre steampunk, though Verne's works themselves are not of the genre.
+Verne is also often cited as a major influence of the science fiction genre steampunk, though his works themselves are not of the genre.